It’s time to develop your annual marketing plan. Meh…

 - Carve out strategies that map directly back to your objectives and SMART goals.
 Identify key performance indicators (KPI’s) and other milestones that will help you measure the effectiveness of these strategies throughout the year.

 - Create a timeline that includes important days, events and planned outreach efforts.
 Highlight days that newsletters, blogs and appeal letters will be published.
 Include fundraising campaigns, special events, holidays, and special dates, like your organization’s anniversary, internationally/nationally recognized days relevant to your cause.
 (Check out this 2018 Cause Awareness & Giving Day Calendar or the UN’s international version here.)
 Be sure everyone in your organization is aware of what’s happening when, and don’t forget to indicate 1) who’s responsible for each activity, 2) when you need to begin planning or preparing for each event, and 3) deadlines.
-Note: you do not need to include all social media updates here.

 - Chart the course for your multi-channel editorial calendar.
 You may not be able to craft specific content or messages for your social media posts, blogs and newsletters today, but if you can create a calendar that indicates what messages you’ll be promoting, when and through which channels, you’ll definitely be ahead of the game.
 And you’ll thank yourself later.